olin-electric-motorsports/olin-electric-motorsports/projects/hitl/software/docs/source/index.rst

 Introduction
 ============

 Welcome to the OlinHITL homepage!
 This project was built to enable Olin's Formula SAE team to perform hardware-in-the-loop testing on their car.
 It isn't quite a python library, and isn't quite a full-fledged application; it lives somewhere in between.
-If you plan on using this project to write tests, we recommend developing tests inside this projects' ``tests`` directory, but you by no means have to.
-As long as you follow the setup instructions on the setup page, you should be good to develop tests wherever.
+If you plan on using this project to write tests, we recommend developing tests inside this projects' ``tests`` directory.

 Indices and tables
 ==================